pirogram/pirogram-content/books/data-analysis-with-python/050-plotting-with-matplotlib-pyplot/topics/040-plotting-multiple-data-same-axes.md

 --- |
   Another way of plotting multiple sets of data on the same axes is by calling [pyplot.plot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) multiple times but display the plot using plt.show at the end.
 Since pyplot works on the `current axes`, multiple calls to the plot method will keep plotting different sets of data on the same axes.
 In simple terms, `we are creating multiple plots but on the same axes and hence the points are overlaid`.

-  Eg: Plot of sepal length vs sepal width from iris dataset with different color formatting by species (setosa, versicolor, verginica).
+  Eg: Plot of sepal length vs sepal width with different color formatting by species (setosa, versicolor, verginica).
 ---
 type: live-code
 id: 22baa271-64d8-4d28-acb1-10fd9a67c424